jacques/docs.npmjs.com/content/getting-started/installing-npm-packages-locally.md

 To confirm that `npm install` worked correctly, check to see that a `node_modules` directory exists and that it contains a directory for the package(s) you installed.
-You can do this by run `ls node_modules` on Unix systems, e.g. "OSX", "Debian", or `dir node_modules` on Windows.
+You can do this by running `ls node_modules` on Unix systems, e.g. "OSX", "Debian", or `dir node_modules` on Windows.

 #### Example: